Spirent/openperf/doc/dev-guide/building.md

 make image_test_aat
 ```

-## Make a tar archive with Openperf image
+## Make a tar archive with OpenPerf image
 ```
 make image_pack
 ```

-## Run Openperf as docker image
+## Run OpenPerf as Docker image
 ```
 docker run -it -p 9000:9000 --privileged openperf-contrib:latest
 ```
 Configuration file is located at `/etc/openperf/config.yaml`.
 It can be replaced using `-v` option of `docker run` command or analogues.

-## Clean docker from Openperf and intermediate images
+## Clean Docker from OpenPerf and intermediate images
 ```
 make image_clean
 ```